surmwill/recycler_unity/RecyclerUnity/Assets/Recycler/Samples/Sample_All/README.md

+This folder contains demos of the recycler for learning purposes.
+It is not the dependency of anything and can be safely deleted if desired.

 SETUP:

 For animation purposes, these demos require the DOTween package (https://dotween.demigiant.com/) and a reference to the DOTween asmdef.
 If one does not exist in your project in can be created through the DoTweenUtilityPanel: Tools -> Demigiant -> DoTween Utility Panel, and then clicking on "Create ASMDEF..."